 School:

-School Co-ordinator:
+Date:

 Associate Teacher:

 Student Teacher:

-Issues of Concern (please s tate and give indicators/examples where possible):
+Issues of Concern: (Please state and give indicators/examples where possible)

-Actions and/or goals to be implemented (please state: what, when, where, how w, who):
+Actions and/or goals to be implemented: (Please state: what, when, where, how, who)

-Please sign below to indicat be implemented. e that all parties are in agreement with the concerns raised and the actions and/or goal.

-Signature Date
+SIGNATURES

-Associate Teacher:
+Associate Teacher: Date:

-Student Teacher:
+Student Teacher: Date:

-Appendix Eight: Planning Template
+Appendix Eight: Basic Planning Template

-Lesson Plan Sheet Date: Learning Intentions (What do I want children to learn?)
-State briefly in one sentence.
-What do I need to know about the children to support their learning?
-What materials and resources will help children learn?
-List resources and materials needed.
-Check on the numbers in the group.
-Learning Experiences How will I help children to learn?
-How will I approach and implement this lesson?
-How long do I have?
-Outline the steps you will take to teach the lesson.
-Next to each step write how long each segment will take (i.e. 90 seconds) Assessment How will I know whether children have learned and met the learning intentions?
-Decide how you will check this during and/or at the end of the lesson.
-How well did the lesson go?
-(Evaluation of my teaching in relation to children's learning).
-What do I need to do next time to enhance children's learning?
+Lesson Plan Sheet Date: • entions (What do I want chi in one sentence. ildren to learn?)
+What do I ne eed to know about the child dren to support their learning? ials and resources will help es and materials needed.
+Cho eck on the numbers in the group. long do I hav elp children to learn?
+How will I approach and implement this lesson? ill take to teach the lesson.
+Next to each ste i.e. 90 seconds) now whether children have I check this during and/or at e learned and met the learning intentions?
+It the end of the lesson.
+Decide d the lesson go?
+(Evaluation eed to do next time to enha n of my teaching in relation to children's lead ance children's learning? rning).